armanjindal/garden/content/digital-garden/now.md

 Updated September, 8th 2023:

 -  Starting a four-month (post-graduation) sabbatical (September — January) where I will be traveling.
 Starting in the Netherlands and ending in India.
 I'll be writing a log [here](digital-garden/travel%20and%20life%20journal/Travel.md).
 - Hacking on a project to enrich Google Maps with events/real-time data.
-I am treating Google Maps as the "infrastructure" and building on top of it so that when I travel, I can better discover people, places, and events.
+I am treating Google Maps as the "infrastructure" and building on top of it to discover people, places, and events on the move.
 - I write here every day.
-- Going on a YouTube fast.
-0 minutes.
+- I am cutting out all YouTube for the sabbatical to cultivate my deep attention and be more intentional.
 The site has introduced TikTok-like shorts, and they are addictive.
-In an effort to cultivate my deep attention and be more intentional, I am cutting out all YouTube for the sabbatical.

 Upcoming Events:
 - 10-day Vipassana meditation in Shelburne Falls, Massachusetts (September 20th - October 1st) at [Dhamma Dharā](https://dhara.dhamma.org/)